jonklein/Psh/README.md

 Psh is a Java implementation of the Push programming language and of PushGP.
 Push is a stack-based language designed for evolutionary computation, specifically genetic programming.
 PushGP is a genetic programming system that evolves programs in Push.
 More information about Push and PushGP can be found [here](http://hampshire.edu/lspector/push.html).

 Psh is licensed under the GNU General Public License.
+This is v0.3 of Psh.

 Getting Started with Git
 ========================